suxess-it/kubriX/bootstrap/BOOTSTRAP.md

 5. optional: set the kubrix target type which should be used

     ```
-    export KUBRIX_CUSTOMER_TARGET_TYPE="DEMO-METALSTACK"
+    export KUBRIX_CUSTOMER_TARGET_TYPE="DEMO-STACK"
     ```

-    if this variable is not set, "DEMO-METALSTACK" is used.
+    if this variable is not set, "DEMO-STACK" is used.

 6. create a new Kubernetes cluster and be sure that kubectl is connected to it. check with `kubectl cluster-info`